 Launch the Emacs learn-by-doing tutorial |

-Or I could dump the list onto a blog post.
+Or I could dump the list of 2014-05-27 Elisp Functions Described in the Emacs Tutorial as a blog post.